 - “Evolutionary insights from an ancient bird” (commentary by Kevin Padian on Anjan’s study)

-- “Dinosaur-Era Bird Found With Shockingly Intact Skull” (National Geographic discussion with Dan Field)
+- “Dinosaur-Era Bird Found With Shockingly Intact Skull” (National Geographic discussion with lead author Dan Field)

 - Extended data and additional figures